 Money you want to protect goes to Savings.
 Because Savings is all about playing it safe, your working money is really lazy here.
 Over time, this money can buy less and less because of inflation*.
 Savings doesn’t need time, it only needs money.

 The money you give to Investing is less safe, but it works much harder.
-You don’t give Investing money you might need at any moment, because Investing might be using that money to hustle.
+You don’t give Investing money that you might need at any moment, because Investing might be using that money to hustle.
 There’s also a chance that Investing tried to use some of your money to hustle and lost it.
 It happens.
 Investing needs time and money.

 You want to keep some of your money safe in case you need it, but you want to put some of your money to work so you can stop working.
 How do you decide how much money to give each twin?